timoski/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used 50 epoches, a batch size of 128 and a learning rate of 0.01.
+To train the model, I used 20 epoches, a batch size of 128 and a learning rate of 0.01.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 99.7 %
+* training set accuracy 1st run: 99.7 % second run: 98.5 %
-* validation set accuracy of 94.6 %
+* validation set accuracy 1st run: 94.6 % second second: 93.3 %
-* test set accuracy of 90.2 %
+* test set accuracy 1st run: 90.2 %, second run: 86.4 %

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?